 Humans have been tapping the power of the sun for centuries.
 Magnifying glasses were used to concentrate the sun’s rays to ignite fires in the 7th century B.C.
 Architects throughout history have built structures with an eye toward the sky to capture as much radiant heat as possible.
-But it wasn’t until the 1800s when the photovoltaic (PV) revolution really kicked into high gear.
+But it wasn’t until the 1800s when the PV revolution really kicked into high gear.
 Here are some highlights:

-- 1959: Hoffman Electronics follows up with 10% efficient cells.
+- 1959: Hoffman Electronics followed up with 10% efficient cells.

-- 1960: Solar panel efficiency hits 14% by Hoffman Electronics.
+- 1960: Solar panel efficiency hit 14% by Hoffman Electronics.

-- 1985: 20% efficiency level is reached for silicon solar cells.
+- 1985: A 20% efficiency level was reached for silicon solar cells.

-- 2012: Solar Frontier achieves 17.8% efficiency on thin-film PV.
+- 2012: Solar Frontier achieved 17.8% efficiency on thin-film PV.

 …don’t expect any major jumps in efficiency for commercially-available solar panels any time soon.

-Bottom line: while the future of solar technology is bright, advances will likely be modest for high-efficiency commercial solar panels.
+Bottom line: While the future of solar technology is bright, advances will likely be modest for high-efficiency commercial solar panels.

 Creating high-efficiency commercial solar panels that break records is a worthy goal.
-However, when you see claims of a new efficiency milestone being reached be warned the results are often confined to the laboratory with no practical real-world applications on the horizon.
-The maximum efficiency number noted earlier is for something called “single junction cells”.
+However, when you see claims of a new efficiency milestone being reached, be warned the results are often confined to the laboratory with no practical real-world applications on the horizon.
+The maximum efficiency number noted earlier is for something called “single junction cells.”
 These are your standard, mass-produced (and relatively-inexpensive) solar cells.
 When you see efficiency numbers climbing into the high 20s or beyond, be sure to read carefully.
 It usually means there’s some fancy tech going on that won’t likely hit the commercial market any time soon (if ever).

 There are some other processes that can produce greater solar efficiency rates that do offer real commercial potential.
 For example, layers of different materials can be sandwiched into a single cell to capture different light spectrums, resulting in greater efficiency (more light is captured).
 Another approach uses lenses to concentrate sunlight onto small, highly-efficient cells (more sunlight goes into the cell, so more energy is produced).
 These applications can vastly improve solar panel efficiency, but likely at a considerably higher cost.
-The added expense may be worth it if you’re trying to power an orbiting satellite, where size, weight, and amount of power generated are key.
+The added expense may be worth it if you’re trying to power an orbiting satellite, where size, weight and amount of power generated are key.
 For commercial solar power systems, however, they simply aren’t practical.

 Now that you have a better understanding of what you’re looking at when you see a solar panel efficiency rating, here are a few other things to think about: